Do you suffer from dry skin?

-Research has found that the answer to your flaky, parched skin, could be down to a little known missing gene referred to as filaggrin.
+Research has found that the answer to flaky, dry, parched skin, could be down to a little known missing gene referred to as filaggrin.

-But I digress, often very mild cases of this condition can go undiagnosed and mistaken for extremely dry skin.
+But we digress – often very mild cases of this condition can go undiagnosed and mistaken for extremely dry skin.

-Ichthyosis vulgaris slows down your skin’s natural shedding process, which can lead to a severe buildup of excessive protein in the skins upper layers.
+Ichthyosis Vulgaris slows down the skin’s natural shedding process, which can lead to a severe buildup of excessive protein in the skin’s upper layers.

-Allergens are also likely to penetrate the skin, triggering inflammatory and allergic immune responses, including atopic eczema.
+A deficiency in the filaggrin gene causes an impaired barrier, which can lead to water loss, allergens are also likely to penetrate the skin, triggering inflammatory, and allergic immune responses, including atopic eczema.

-Whilst one gene is enough to form the skins barrier, the skin requires two genes for healthy barrier function.
+Whilst one gene is enough to form the skin barrier, the skin requires two genes for a healthy barrier function.

 Once the barrier is out of balance, problems can occur:

-This discovery is important, because it brings us one step closer, to understanding why some people suffer from dry skin and conditions such as eczema.
+This discovery is important, because it brings us one step closer, to understand why some people suffer from dry skin and conditions such as eczema.

-Armed with this information, scientists, dermatologists and aestheticians, are now in a much better position to focus on repairing and enhancing the skins barrier function.
+Armed with this information, scientists, dermatologists, and aestheticians are now in a much better position to focus on repairing and enhancing the skin barrier function.